RudeySH/lastfm-bulk-edit/README.md

 5. Use the new "Edit scrobbles" menu item like in the examples below.

 To update the installed userscript to the latest version, simply do step 3 again.

+## Installing a userscript manager on Android devices

+Because Google Chrome and Samsung Internet do not support add-ons, the following instructions are for Firefox only.

+1. Create a collection on the [Firefox Browser Add-ons website](https://addons.mozilla.org/en-US/firefox/collections/).
+You have to enter the collection name in the Firefox app later, so use a simple name such as "android".
+The description is required, and the custom URL can't contain upper-case letters.
+2. Edit the collection and use the search bar to find and add add-ons.
+Search for "Violentmonkey" (recommended) or "Tampermonkey".
+3. Take note of your Firefox user ID number, which is shown on the top-right.
+You have to enter it in the Firefox app later.
+4. Install the following app: [Firefox Browser (Nightly for Developers)](https://play.google.com/store/apps/details?id=org.mozilla.fenix).
+You can't use the regular Firefox app.
+5. In the app, go to **⋮** → **⚙ Settings** → **About Firefox Nightly**, and tap the Firefox logo five times to enable debug options.
+6. Go to **⋮** → **⚙ Settings** → **Custom Add-on collection**, and enter your User ID and collection name (both can be found on the website from step 1).
+7. Restart Firefox Nightly, and go to **⋮** → **Add-ons**, Violentmonkey or Tampermonkey should show up.
+Tap the plus (+) icon to install it.
+8. Continue with step 3 of the instructions in the previous paragraph.

 ## Examples